murattkarateke/web-security-labs/dvwa/sql-injection/README.md

 ## 🇬🇧 English

 ### Description
-SQL Injection is a critical web application vulnerability that allows attackers to manipulate database queries and gain unauthorized access to sensitive data.
+SQL Injection is a critical web application vulnerability that allows attackers to manipulate SQL queries and gain unauthorized access to sensitive database data.

 ---

 ### Explanation
-This vulnerability occurs because user input is directly embedded into SQL queries without proper sanitization or validation.
+This vulnerability occurs when user input is directly incorporated into SQL queries without proper validation or sanitization.

-As a result, attackers can alter the query logic and execute arbitrary SQL commands, leading to unauthorized access, data leakage, or complete database compromise.
+As a result, attackers can modify the intended query logic, execute arbitrary SQL commands, and retrieve or manipulate sensitive data.

 ---